alessiocascini/password-manager/README.md

 - **Password Generation**: Generates strong, random passwords for new accounts.
 - **Data Storage**: Saves encrypted passwords in a JSON file for easy retrieval.
 - **Command-Line Interface**: Provides a user-friendly CLI for adding and retrieving passwords.
+- **Docker Integration**: Now supports containerized deployment for easier setup and consistency across environments.

 ## Requirements

 To run this project, you need to have the following installed:

-- Dart SDK version 3.6.1 or higher
+- Dart SDK version 3.7.1 or higher

-You can install Dart from the official website: [Dart SDK](https://dart.dev/get-dart)
+  (You can install Dart from the official website: [Dart SDK](https://dart.dev/get-dart))
+- Docker (for containerized deployment)

 ## Installation